raynamharris/IntegrativeProjectWT2015/README.md

 This directory contains both raw and intermediate data files.
 - Intermediate data files have alphanumeric prefixes that correspond to the R script that created them.
-- Raw files have a numeric prefix (aka lack an alphabetical character) that indicates whether it is for behavior, ephys, or RNA-seq.
+- Raw files have only numeric prefix (aka lack an alphabetical character) that indicates whether it is for behavior (01), RNA-seq (02), or ephys (03).
 - Files with more general names were created for public repositories